 The Ambatovy Project makes a significant contribution to job creation in Madagascar.
 The project currently provides a total of about 10,000 jobs, with local staff members working in roughly 90% of direct employment contracts.
 When taking into account worker's families and those employed in various related sectors, it is clear that a considerable number of lives are supported by this project.
 Another benefit of employment under the project is the transferable knowledge and skills that workers acquire, which can help them develop future careers.

 A variety of community support programs are also underway, ranging from port and road development to the construction of schools, health centers and other public facilities, and the establishment of an education system.
 Also, in order to help develop self-supporting local industries, the project provides farmers with technical assistance and know-how, and also provides small business owners with management guidance.
 These initiatives are designed to help raise the standard of living and quality of life of Malagasy people, and to help them build a bright future.

 Environmental protection efforts made under the project focus on protecting forest areas and wildlife, with a wide range of measures taken, including setting up buffer zones* around the mine site to protect rare species, determining pipeline routes that will not disrupt the natural habitat of living creatures, and other measures to protect endangered species in the surrounding areas.

-The Ambatovy Project is one of the world's largest nickel projects led by an international partnership, and it is committed to maintaining a world-leading role in nickel production while focusing on safe operation, environmental conservation and social contribution.
+The Ambatovy Project is one of the world's largest nickel projects, and it is committed to maintaining a world-leading role in nickel production while focusing on safe operation, environmental conservation and social contribution.

 - Mineral Resources, Energy, Chemical ＆ Electronics Business